andrewthebare/catan_generator/README.md

 ## Todo

 ### Algorithm Changes
-+ Seperate 2 and 12
+- :heavy_check_mark: Seperate 2 and 12
-+ Toggle allowing 2 and 12 to be on the same resource
+- :heavy_check_mark: Toggle allowing 2 and 12 to be on the same resource
-+ Allow user to set number of max pips so as to allow/dissallow 5-6-9 type spots
+- :black_square_button: Allow user to set number of max pips so as to allow/dissallow 5-6-9 type spots
-+ Allow/Disallow Resource clumping
+- :black_square_button: Allow/Disallow Resource clumping

 ### Board Generation
 + Random Port allocation